11ty/11ty-website/src/docs/plugins/render.md

 To add Vue support, don’t forget to install [`@11ty/eleventy-plugin-vue` (v0.6.0 or newer)](https://github.com/11ty/eleventy-plugin-vue) and add the Vue plugin in your config file.

 #### Pass in data

+The [`page` variable](/docs/data-eleventy-supplied/#page-variable) is available inside of these templates without any additional configuration.
+If you want to pass in additional data, you can do so like this:

 {% codetitle "Liquid, Nunjucks", "Syntax" %}